ImgBotApp/InternetNL/faqs/report/subtest/warning_pl.md

-Subtest failed ⇒ no score
+Failed the subtest on a 'should/could have' ⇒ no score impact